Astral Chain: Reception

-On Metacritic, Astral Chain holds an aggregated score of 87/100, indicating "generally favorable reviews".
+Astral Chain received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

 In a non-scored review, Eurogamer review editor Martin Robinson awarded the game with an "Essential" ranking, referring to the game as PlatinumGames' best game to date, citing that it "shines brighter than anything in the studio's past."
 Steven Petite of IGN praised the combat, commenting that "though Astral Chain lacks a deep combo system, it makes up for that and then some with its roster of Legions".
 Destructoid reviews director Chris Carter pointed out that while the game has a slightly slow start, he was "completely sold" once the game introduced customization, while also praising the bosses and the game's variety of enemies.

 The game received criticism for its use of a silent protagonist.
 Francesco De Meo of Wccftech concluded that the decision to have a silent protagonist "doesn't really work well in the context of the story, considering the same character is fully voiced if not picked as main character at the beginning of the game"; a sentiment that was echoed by Game Informer and GameSpot.
 Despite this, the game generally received praise for its side characters and world building.
 Writing for Polygon, Chris Plante highlighted the game's non-combat side activities that involves the player investigating and performing helpful tasks toward non-player characters, citing that the game is "a deeply human game about a group of people striving to do good—not just on the world-saving level, but on the minute-to-minute level, during a time when the future seems incredibly bleak", concluding by calling the game Nintendo's best new IP since Splatoon.

 The game became a target of review-bombing by Metacritic users, primarily for being an exclusive Nintendo Switch game.
 Fire Emblem: Three Houses, another title also published by Nintendo, was review-bombed at around the same time for similar reasons, with users countering the negative scores on both games with 10/10 scores.
 The review bombs on both Astral Chain and Fire Emblem: Three Houses were later removed by Metacritic.

 Sales

-Astral Chain launched at #1 on the UK physical charts, #2 on the Japanese physical charts, and #10 on the NPD charts for August.
-The game sold 46,875 physical copies within its first three weeks on sale in Japan.
+Astral Chain launched at #1 in the United Kingdom physical charts, #2 in the Japanese physical charts, and #10 in the United States NPD charts for August 2019.
+The game sold 46,875 physical units within its first three weeks on sale in Japan.

 PlatinumGames tweeted a commemorative picture a week after launch, thanking fans for making the game a success.
 While full sales numbers weren't disclosed at the time, Taura mentioned in an interview with Famitsu that Astral Chain had outperformed the companies' sales expectations.

-As of March 2020, the game has sold 1.08 million copies worldwide.
-The 2022 CESA Games White Papers revealed that Astral Chain had sold 1.28 million units, as of December 31, 2021.
+By March 2020, Astral Chain had sold 1.08 million units.
+The 2023 CESA Games White Papers revealed that the game had sold 1.33 million units, by December 31, 2022.